 Food to nourish the body can also be food for the intellect.
 To check this hypothesis, try this simple formula: One small group of children + an interesting snack + an adult to guide conversation = unlimited opportunity for children to express themselves, ask questions, learn new words and clarify concepts.
-Simple, everyday snacks can be "conversation starters" that help both children and adults explore many ideas about themselves, other people, other cultures, nature and animal life
+Simple, everyday snacks can be "conversation starters" that help both children and adults explore many ideas about themselves, other people, other cultures, nature and animal life.

 The list below enumerates a few snack ideas to intersperse with your "regulars."
 They are simply ideas to add variety.
 Although children can be encouraged to try new and different foods, they should not be pressured to taste a food against their wishes.
 Simply handling and observing a strange food is an important experience and may be a first step to tasting.
-A good guide is to serve an unfamiliar food along with old favorites.
+A good guide is to serve unfamiliar food along with old favorites.

-For Pre-3 Class, please AVOID popcorn, grapes (unless seedless and cut length-wise), celery, carrots and other hard vegetables (unless par-boiled).
+For Two's Class, please AVOID popcorn, grapes (unless seedless and cut lengthwise), celery, carrots and other hard vegetables (unless par-boiled).
 Apples should have skins removed.

 Fruit Vegetables Other Ideas

-Cranberries Celery and Carrot sticks Cucumbers Cheese,
+Cranberries Celery and Carrot sticks Cheese

-Oranges (whole, in sections or to squeeze for juice) Pickles Tortillas,
+Oranges (whole, in sections or to squeeze for juice) Cucumbers Tortillas

-Tangerines Tomatoes Bread Sticks,
+Tangerines Pickles Bread Sticks

+Lemons Tomatoes Crackers

-Lemons Peas in the shell Crackers,
+Limes Peas in the shell Hard-boiled Eggs

-Limes Raw beans Hard-boiled Eggs,

-Grapefruit Turnips Instant Pudding,
+Grapefruit Raw beans Instant Pudding

-Seedless Grapes (cut lengthwise) and/or raisins Raw Potato Bread or crackers with butter or
+Seedless Grapes (cut lengthwise) and/or raisins Turnips Bread or crackers with butter or

 Pears Cauliflower jam for the kids to spread

-Fresh and canned Bananas Radishes themselves.
+Bananas Radishes themselves

 Apricots, fresh or dried Avocado Different kinds of breads

 Pineapple, fresh and canned Artichokes

 Plums Corn on the cob (to cook at school - let

 Prunes kids remove the husks

 Cherries Olives (with pits, without pits and

 Strawberries stuffed)

 Raspberries & Blackberries

-Rhubarb